 January is at the heart of the cold and flu season, and whenever the sneezing and coughing hits, we tend to stock up on anti-inflammatories and decongestants to help us fight these symptoms.
 However, the American Heart Association warn that these drugs can have unwanted effects on the heart.

 Such medicines include nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, and decongestants that include pseudoephedrine and phenylephrine.

-While these drugs are typically safe to take as long as you follow the recommended dosages, specialists from the American Heart Association (AHA) and other institutions warn that they could worsen the cardiovascular health of certain at-risk individuals.
+While these drugs are typically safe to take as long as you follow the recommended dosages, specialists from the

 “People with uncontrolled high blood pressure or heart disease should avoid taking oral decongestants,” cautions Sondra DePalma, who is a physician assistant at the PinnacleHealth CardioVascular Institute at UPMC Pinnacle in Harrisburg, PA, and one of the specialists behind the AHA’s and American College of Cardiology’s (ACC) guidelines for the management of high blood pressure.

 “And for the general population or someone with low cardiovascular risk, they should use them with the guidance of a healthcare provider,” DePalma also advises.